 Research Areas: Stigma & health; Health and social policy; Hazardous drinking & associated harms (violence, antisocial behaviour); Psychosocial aspects of Obesity; Alcohol and gambling advertising & sponsorship; Health psychology; Social exclusion; Eating behaviour and Body Image; Addiction; Research Methodologies and Psychometrics.
 Psychosocial factors in Endometriosis and PCOS.

 I am Director of the Behavioural Sciences Research Lab, and Deputy Assoc Dean Research.
-I joined the School of Social Sciences at Monash in December 2010 where I teach a range of topics related to health and social behaviour, and health and social policy.
-Prior to this I was at the University of Manchester for three years where I helped establish a masters program and taught courses and conducted research on the social determinants of health, social and health policy, and health and social psychology.
+I joined the School of Social Sciences at Monash in December 2010 where I conduct research and teach a range of topics related to health and social behaviour, and health and social policy.
+Prior to this I was at the University of Manchester for three years where I helped establish the Masters in Clinical and Health Psychology, and taught courses and conducted research on the social determinants of health, social and health policy, and health and social psychology.
 From 2006-2008 I was at the University of Wollongong.

-Since arriving at Monash, I have been lead chief investigator of co-lead chief investigator on over $3.5 million in competitive research grants.
-This includes two ARC grants, one NHMRC special call grant, and seven competitive research grants totalling over $2 million.
+Since arriving at Monash, I have been lead chief investigator of co-lead chief investigator on over $4.5 million in competitive research grants.
+This includes two ARC grants, two NHMRC grants, and 12 competitive research grants totalling.

-I am also a core member (representing the Faculty of Arts) on the recently succesful $110 million Digital Health CRC (Co-operative Research Center).
+I am a lead member (representing the Faculty of Arts) on the $110 million Digital Health CRC (Co-operative Research Center).

 Courses designed, coordinated, and taught (undergraduate and postgraduate).